fbpx

 You will come across a 'Thorana' at the door to the temple, which has a unique perspective with six levels.
 You will come across the main image house as you enter the temple.
 At The entry is a colourful 'Makara Thorana'.
 And right above the door and below the dragon head is a figure of Maithee Bodhisattva.
 Crossing the image house, you come to the perfect structure of the temple, the stupa.
 Back in the main image, the house is another image house identified as the centre image house (Mada Vihara Ge).

 As the capital of Emperor Rawana, Badulla played a crucial role in ancient Sri Lankan history.
 The area surrounding Badulla, particularly the Uva Province, has a rich past dating back to the 19th-18th century BCE.
-It is believed that the great war between Rama and Rawana, as described in the epic Ramayana, took place in this very region.
+It is believed that the great war between Rama and Rawana, as described in the epic Ramayana, occurred in this region.
 Several places and names, such as Seetha Eliya, Seetha Kotuwa, and Rawana Ella, are associated with Rawana's reign, further solidifying Badulla's historical significance.

 The legends surrounding Emperor Rawana are intertwined with the history of Badulla.
 According to mythological accounts, Rawana ruled the country from Badulla as his capital.
 However, he eventually lost the war against Rama, and his defector brother Vibishana took the capital to Kelaniya.
 The Uva Province gradually faded into obscurity until the 5th century.